Throw Out Before Add

 - Give the change reasonable time to measure actual results and determine if this “intentional experiment” worked

 What Does it Look like?

-You replace existing practice and work flow with new ideas; you don’t add new practices in addition to the practices they should replace.
+You replace existing habit and work flow with new ideas; you don’t add new habits in addition to the habits they should replace.

-For instance, if you are currently using long-term, detailed estimates (as in waterfall and other plan-based approaches) you would not continue to use those with agile-style, short-term work decomposition; it’s one or the other.
+For instance, if you are currently using long-term, detailed estimates (as in waterfall and other heavy plan-based approaches lacking fast feedback) you would not continue to use those with agile-style, short-term work decomposition; it’s one or the other.

 If you have a weekly, team-wide status meeting, you’d replace that with the faster daily team sync, or the more continuous style of a mob programming approach.

 For code, there’s a range of what “throw out” might mean.
 For code in progress, it might be as simple as delete the outdated code immediately.
 For a framework that’s been deployed and is in wide use, you’ll need to deprecate it: migrate to the newer replacement for future development, and schedule the old code’s maintenance and end-of-life appropriately.